10 New Business Mistakes That Can Spell Trouble

 These are Trust Fund taxes and the IRS will come after the business owner to collect.
 This usually applies to payroll taxes, sales taxes, and even to some local taxes.
 Keep this current at all costs.
 Some business owners set up an escrow type of account and deposit their taxes there when withheld to avoid spending them.

 - Misclassifying your workers – This is one of the first areas looked at in an IRS audit.
-Saying that an employee is an independent contractor to avoid paying payroll taxes, is a big no-no.
+Saying that an employee is an independent contractor to avoid paying payroll taxes, is a big no-no, and a new business mistakes that many make.

 The IRS has a twenty point classification that they follow.
 You can read that, but I will tell you that if an individual is under your control as to time and direction of a job, they are an employee.
 Don’t gamble with this and hope that you’ll win an audit.
 Many make new business mistakes like this one.